Garnet (Steven Universe): Reception

 Garnet is voiced by Estelle in the original dub of Steven Universe.
 Estelle's vocal performance is commonly praised by critics: Vrai Kaiser of The Mary Sue commended Estelle's voice work in "Jail Break" by stating that "the amount of love, layers, and history she packs into so few words goes right to the heart no matter how many times you watch it."
 Garnet's narration in "The Answer" was praised by Eric Thurn because Estelle got the opportunity to do voice work that was more fun and "soft".
 AJ Adejare of The Fandom Post criticized the voice director of Steven Universe for under-utilizing Estelle's talents, as Garnet is mostly silent in the show.
 Garnet is Estelle's first voice-over role, and the character was designed by Rebecca Sugar while she was listening to Estelle's music.

 Garnet has commonly been praised as a depiction of a romantic lesbian relationship in an animated series.
 Since 2010, animated television series such as The Loud House and The Legend of Korra have shown a larger amount of LGBT representation.
 Steven Universe makes frequent use of LGBT-related themes: Pearl has strong romantic feelings to Rose Quartz, and Stevonnie is a genderqueer character.
 Writing for The Lawrentian in January 2016, Bridget Keenan described Garnet as "first canon lesbian couple on Cartoon Network".
 However, Keenan also criticized Garnet for portraying as healthy a relationship that would realistically be "unhealthy, unstable and controlling," as Ruby and Sapphire seemed completely controlled by the relationship.

 Censorship

 Some of the romantic interactions between Ruby and Sapphire have been censored during localization to other countries.
 In the Swedish translation of the episode "Hit the Diamond", flirting between the two characters was replaced with more neutral dialogue, causing controversy in Sweden; some fans of the series demanded that Cartoon Network Sweden not censor Ruby and Sapphire's relationship again.

+Science

+In 2025, a South American flower of the genus Commelina was named Commelina almandina, a name referring to the garnet colour of the "gem-like" fruits.
+The authors noted that this was intended to honour of the character Garnet, as a way of bringing "much-needed attention to BIPOC and LGBTQIA+ researchers in STEM."
+The same authors named another species C. sugariae in honour of Rebecca Sugar.